harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/aws-sam-deployments.md

 ### Download manifests step

-The Download manifests step fetches the SAM template in the Harness service you selected for this stage.
-The step does not require configuration.
+The Download Manifests step fetches the SAM template in the Harness service you selected for this stage.
+This step does not require configuration.

 Here's an example of the step tasks:

-1. **Git initialization:** the command `git init` is executed to initialize a new Git repository.
+1. **Git initialization:** The command `git init` is executed to initialize a new Git repository.
-2. **Setting remote origin:** the command `git remote add origin <repository-url>` is executed to set the remote origin for the Git repository.
+2. **Setting remote origin:** The command `git remote add origin <repository-url>` is executed to set the remote origin for the Git repository.
-3. **Fetching remote branches:** the command `git fetch --depth=50 origin +refs/heads/main:` is executed to fetch the remote branches from the origin.
+3. **Fetching remote branches:** The command `git fetch --depth=50 origin +refs/heads/main:` is executed to fetch the remote branches from the origin.
-4. **Checking out main branch:** the command `git checkout -b main origin/main` is executed to create and switch to a new branch named `main` based on the remote branch `origin/main`.
+4. **Checking out main branch:** The command `git checkout -b main origin/main` is executed to create and switch to a new branch named `main` based on the remote branch `origin/main`.

 ### SAM Build step

-The SAM Build step performs a standard [sam build](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-build.html) as well as setting up the container environment, resolving expressions in the SAM template, and building the SAM application using the specified dependencies and Docker container image.
+The SAM Build step performs a standard [SAM build](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-build.html) as well as setting up the container environment, resolving expressions in the SAM template, and building the SAM application using the specified dependencies and Docker container image.

 To configure the SAM Build step, do the following: